GameServerManagers/LinuxGSM-Docs/Default-Ports.md

 **Method 2**

-You can use ports next to each other, like that, some people find it more convenient, and you'll be able to make more servers per hundred :
+You can use ports next to each other, like that, some people find it more convenient :

     port="27001"
     sourcetvport="27002"
     clientport="27000"

+Note : You'll be able to make more servers per hundred of ports, but, this is a non-standard way.

 **Method 3**